LukeShortCloud/rootpages/src/commands/virtualization.rst

    "stop", "shutdown a container"
-   "stop $(docker ps -aq)", "stop all containers" "logs", "view the standard output from a running docker container" logs -f, tail the current standard output stream in real-time "{-v,--volume} <SOURCE>:<DESTINATION>", "bind mount a folder from the host node to a folder inside of the container for persistent storage"
+   "stop $(docker ps -aq)", "stop all containers" "logs", "view the standard output from a running docker container" logs -c <CONTAINER> <POD>, show the logs from a specific container logs -p <POD>, show the logs from the previously terminated container logs -f <POD>, tail the current standard output stream in real-time "{-v,--volume} <SOURCE>:<DESTINATION>", "bind mount a folder from the host node to a folder inside of the container for persistent storage"
    "{images|ps} {-q,--quiet,--quiet=true}", "list only IDs for images or running containers" "{-f,--force}", "force an action"